movementlabsxyz/MIP/README.md

 - The change is trivial.
 In the event that an MIP is required by governance, such trivial changes usually be handled as either errata or appendices of an existing MIP.

 ## Files and numbering
 Each MIP or MD is stored in a separate subdirectory with the a name `md-<number>` or `mip-<number>`.
-The subdirectory contains a README.md file that describes the MIP or MD.
+The subdirectory contains a `README.md` file that describes the MIP or MD.
 All assets related to the MIP or MD are stored in the same subdirectory.

+MIPs start as Drafts.
+MIPs obtain a number during the review process described in [Status Terms](#status-terms).

-MDs and MIPs are assigned their PR number as soon as they are drafted.
-PRs that do not introduce a new MIP are also accepted.
-Thus, there will be gaps in the MIP number sequence.
-These gaps will also emerge when MIPs are deprecated or rejected.
+PRs that don't introduce a new MIP are also accepted.
+- MIPs can be updated.
+PRs that update a MIP should state so in the PR title via `[Update] .... `.

+There may be gaps in the numbering, as MIPs get rejected and removed.

 ## Status Terms
+An MIP is proposed through a PR.
+Each MIP-introducing PR should have a status in the name in the form `[Status] ...`.

-A MIP is proposed through a PR.
-It should at all times have one of the following statuses:
+An MIP should at all times have one of the following statuses:
 - **Draft** - (set by author) An MIP that is open for consideration.
-(It does not yet hold a MIP number)
+(It does not yet hold an MIP number)
 - **Review** - (set by author) The MIP is under peer review.
 The MIP should receive an **MIP number** and the MIP should be registered in the MIP overview file.
 - **Accepted** - (set by editor) An MIP that has been accepted.
 All technical changes requested have been addressed by the author.
 There may be additional non-technical changes requested by the MIP editor.